At least 72 people die in devastating flash floods in eastern Spain

 Rainstorms that started Tuesday and continued Wednesday caused flooding in a wide swath of southern and eastern Spain, stretching from Malaga to Valencia.
 Muddy torrents tumbled vehicles down streets at high speeds, while pieces of wood swirled in the water alongside household items.
-Police and rescue services used helicopters to lift people from their homes and rubber boats to reach drivers stranded on the roofs of cars.
+Police and rescue services used helicopters to lift people from their homes and rubber boats to reach drivers stranded atop cars.

 Emergency services in the eastern region of Valencia confirmed a death toll of 70 people on Wednesday.
 Another two casualties were reported in the neighboring Castilla La Mancha region.

 “Yesterday was the worst day of my life,” Ricardo Gabaldón, the mayor of Utiel, a town in Valencia, told national broadcaster RTVE on Wednesday.
-He said six residents of his town had perished and several more were unaccounted for.
+He said six residents had perished and several more are unaccounted for.

 “We were trapped like rats.
 Cars and trash containers were flowing down the streets.
 The water was rising to 3 meters (9.8 feet),” he said.

-Over 1,600 soldiers from Spain’s emergency response units were deployed to the devastated areas, and rescue personnel were traveling to affected areas from across the country.
-Spain’s central government set up a crisis committee to help coordinate rescue efforts.
+Rescue personnel and more than 1,100 soldiers from Spain’s emergency response units were deployed to affected areas.
+Spain’s central government set up a crisis committee to coordinate rescue efforts.

 The elderly were the most vulnerable.
-RTVE broadcast footage of seniors in chairs and wheelchairs with waters rising over their knees at a nursing home, and a military unit rescuing an elderly couple from the top story of their house in the bucket of a bulldozer.
+RTVE broadcast footage of seniors at a nursing home in chairs and wheelchairs with waters rising over their knees, and a military unit rescuing an elderly couple from the top story of their house in the bucket of a bulldozer.

 Spain’s national weather service called the rainfall “extraordinary" in parts of Valencia.